Skip to main content

 Narvarte

-Choose Narvarte if you want a more residential base, strong transit, quieter nights, and better value for a stay that may become monthly.
+Choose Narvarte if you want a residential base, strong transit (Línea 3 down Cuauhtémoc, Metrobús Línea 1 along Insurgentes), quieter weeknights, and better value for a stay that may turn monthly.
+Trade-off: walkable nightlife is thinner than Roma; you commit to either Uber-ing out for Friday dinner or staying neighborhood-local.

 How to choose the right format for your dates